Gelatin powder and leaf gelatin for baking

 One way to make impressive gelatin desserts is to mix different flavors and layer them.
 This requires some practice, so if you don’t get it the first time you try, don’t worry.
 In order to layer the gelatin, you must let the first layer cool so that it solidifies but is not strong.
 Otherwise, the new layer will heat the layer below and the colors will work together.
 However, if the layer is too strong, the layers will not fuse together, but will separate.

 Choose the right gelatin mold material.
 You can use glass or ceramic molds to make gelatin or even cupcake tins.
 Then try to remove gelatin from these molds.
 We suggest that silicone molds or metal molds.
-These molds can be swung to help release the gelatin.
+These molds can be swung to help release the leaf gelatin for baking.

 Remove gelatin snacks from molds